 The Remote Controller function uses the FLUS source capability discovery message exchange as specified in sub-clause 5.3.2.11 to retrieve the capabilities of the FLUS source and its attached media capture device(s).

-The Remote Controller function uses the FLUS source status report request message exchange as specified in sub-clause 5.3.2.15 to retrieve the current status of the FLUS source device.
+The Remote Controller function uses the FLUS Source Configuration properties retrieval message exchange as specified in sub-clause 5.3.2.13to retrieve the current status of the FLUS source device.
 The status is returned in the form of the capabilities of the FLUS source populated with the applicable setting to indicate the current state of the corresponding parameter.

 Some parameters can contain a particular capability setting, e.g. the current media format being transmitted.
 Other parameters contain one of the possible settings, possibly adding auxiliary information, e.g. when running on battery power, the current charge level and estimated operating time before needing to re-charge is indicated.
 When charging, the charge level and estimated time to full charge could be indicated.